swigretty/master_thesis_sfs/README.md

-This will generate the results of the simulation experiment in the folder specified by "constants.constant.OUTPUT_PATH_BASE", please adapt accordingly.
+This will generate the results of the simulation experiment and store this under experiment_path:

+    from constants.constants import OUTPUT_PATH_BASE
+    experiment_path = OUTPUT_PATH_BASE / f"{Path(__main__.__file__).stem}" / experiment_name

+Please adapt OUTPUT_PATH_BASE in "constants/constants.py" accordingly.
+If you used "gp/gp_experiments.py" to run this the experiment_path evaluates
+to:

+    experiment_path = OUTPUT_PATH_BASE / "gp_experiments" / experiment_name

+The main output produced is "target_measures_eval.csv" which stores the performance of the different regression methods across different data densities and sampling patterns.

 There will be one folder created per mode and per data fraction.
 Note that every simulation run involves sampling from the true GP.
 The true GP is specified by MODES, which is a list of "gp.simulate_gp_config.GPSimulatorConfig" instances.

+###  Generate CI Coverage - CI Width Plots

-To generate the CI coverage - CI width plots run:
+To generate the CI coverage - CI width plots run "gp/post_sim_analysis.py" or run:

     from gp.post_sim_analysis import plot_all

     experiment_name = "my_experiment"
     plot_all(experiment_name, annotate=None, reextract=False)

+This will read the "target_measures_eval.csv" created before and store one plot per sampling pattern in the experiment_path.

+###  Plot Regression Methods Prediction Examples

 To draw 10 samples from the true GP, fit the regression methods and produce plots of the predictions run: